willj-dev/willj-dev.github.io/content/pages/conceptual-fp/introduction.rst

 - Can it be guaranteed that this program won't set my grandma on fire?

 The language that mathematicians and logicians use to describe and (attempt to) answer these questions is called the *lambda calculus*, which is very much out of the scope of this paper.
-Atop that framework is a language of types, which lets us say things like "Here is a function called :pseudoml:`stringLength`; if you plug in a string, this will return an integer representing the number of characters in that string; no other inputs are allowed."
+Atop that framework is a language of types, which lets us say things like "Here is a function called `stringLength`; if you plug in a string, this will return an integer representing the number of characters in that string; no other inputs are allowed."
 At this point, a compiler can check things like

-- Reject any program that attempts to plug something other than a string into :pseudoml:`stringLength`
+- Reject any program that attempts to plug something other than a string into `stringLength`
-- Reject any program that attempts to use the output of :pseudoml:`stringLength` as anything other than an integer
+- Reject any program that attempts to use the output of `stringLength` as anything other than an integer
-- Reject the program if :pseudoml:`stringLength` returns something other than an integer
+- Reject the program if `stringLength` returns something other than an integer
-- Reject the program if :pseudoml:`stringLength` does not accept any valid string
+- Reject the program if `stringLength` does not accept any valid string

 and (importantly) it is possible to *mathematically prove* that the compiler answers those questions correctly.
 It is the ultimate in test technology: rather than relying on a mere finite number of example cases as in traditional testing, we can rely on **Mathematical Truth (TM)**!

 Now, all that being said, software engineers shouldn't be expected to have math degrees!
 None of that background is required to actually *use* the FP toolkit, in the same way that we don't need to know the instruction set for the processors in our laptops.
 It is just a convenience that we can take for granted when we write our code and it compiles.

-Functional Programming: Why Not?
+Why Not?
 ============================================

 The mathematical heritage of functional programming has given it a reputation for being difficult to understand, or just a research toy for mathematicians and academics.
 There is a reason why this image developed, but it is not really well-deserved.